 HOW TO COMPARE APPLES TO APPLES WITH ARTIFICIAL TURF QUOTES

-Not all companies operate the same, so not all quotes will be the same.
+Not all companies operate the same, so not all artificial turf quotes will be the same.
 It is important to know what you are actually getting when receiving estimates.
 When it comes to artificial turf installation, there are several key factors that will always play a part in the quote amount for a project.
 Knowing and understanding these factors will help you make the best decision when choosing a company to do your project.
 We are here to teach you how to compare apples to apples with artificial turf quotes!

 THE FIVE CONSISTENT FACTORS IN TURF QUOTES